openSUSE/vagrant-ceph/README.md

 Start the environment.

 `$ vagrant up`

+If the admin node starts prior to the other nodes, vagrant will complain that the admin node failed.
+(This has been inconsistent depending on an environment.)
+Run the provisionining step to compete the setup.

+`$ vagrant provision`

 For libvirt, note that the base box image and VM OS disks are added to /var/lib/libvirt/images with additional disks added as raw partitions for the data nodes.